 “Back then, things were very informal.
 For instance, there was no designated festival area, but the desire to create a space for the local music scene was enormous.
 As time went by, Trästockfestivalen grew, organically, by itself.
 “Yeah, maybe even too much”, explains Agnes and tells the story of how in 1997, the festival had to take a break.
 Things needed to be formalised.

 A year later, they were back with a clear vision and organisation.
 “The festival knows its roots, what it is, where it comes from”, says Agnes.
 “Even when things needed to change.”
 The stories surrounding the festival are many – some truer than others.
 One of many is when band, Totalt Jävla Mörker felt that the festival had become too commercial.
 Rumour has it that they organised their own, alternative festival.
 In a bush near the entrance.
-As a comment on the overly organised order of the day.
+As a comment against the overly organised order of the day.

 “It sounds like something popularly known as Buskfestivalen (the Bush Festival)”, Fredrik Lindqvist, the band’s vocalist, says with a laugh.
 “I don’t know if our criticism was very serious but yeah, we were a group who occasionally played in a bush near the entrance.